Andrea Morganstern

 Artist Statement:

-Recurring patterns in nature have always interested me as they suggest an underlying blueprint and my work incorporates the pattern that appears in neurons, tree branches and river networks as a major motif.
-I also explore the fractal nature of the physical world by creating an ambiguity of scale to allow for a range of interpretations from interstellar dust to microscopic organisms.
-My process begins with small watercolor and acrylic studies on paper which I then expand into larger scale acrylics on canvas and panel.
+Recurring patterns in nature have always interested me and my work incorporates the pattern that appears in neurons, tree branches and river networks as a major motif.
+I also explore the fractal nature of the physical world by creating an ambiguity of scale.

 All images and text copyright Andrea Morganstern